Dsianov/The-Ground-is-Lava/docs/final.md

 The mazes are generated using a randomized Prim-Jarnik minimum spanning tree algorithm, as described here: https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Prim.27s_algorithm.
 This is implemented in maze_gen2.py (and subsequently called in the malmo files).

 The Sarsa(lambda) algorithm differs from the Sarsa algorithm by requiring the agent to have both a forward and backward view (we discuss the latter in this report).
-The algorithm implements this by requiring the agent to store not only a Q table but an E  whose entries are called "eligibility traces."
-The eligibilty traces are a measure how "eligible" a given state-action pair is for an update at the current point in time.
-Upon using a state-action pair s'/a', we increment its E table entry:
+The algorithm implements this by requiring the agent to store a Q table and an E table which contains information about "eligibility traces".
+The eligibilty traces keep track of the states that have been recently visited and are a measure how "eligible" a given state is for an update at time t.
+The entries of the E table are a state-action pair that have been carryed out by the agent and an associated e value.
+Upon using a state-action pair s', a', we increment its E table entry:

 <img src="updt3.png">